Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: Preliminaries

-\myparagraph{Contention.} We say that the amount of contention experienced by a single \op{} $i$ in a history $H$ is defined as the number of \emph{responses} to modifying \op{}s on the same location that occur between $i$'s invocation and response in $H$.
+\myparagraph{Contention.} We say that the amount of contention experienced by a single shared-memory \op{} $i$ in a history $H$ is the number of \emph{responses} to modifying \op{}s on the same location that occur between $i$'s invocation and response in $H$.
 Note that this is not exactly the definition presented in any previous paper, but it is strictly stronger (implies more contention) than both the definition of Ben-David and Blelloch \cite{ben2017analyzing} and the definition of Fich \textit{et al.} \cite{fich2005linear}.
-Therefore, the results on contention in this paper hold under the other models as well.
+Therefore, the contention results in this paper hold under the other models as well.

-\myparagraph{Transactions.} We consider two types of transactions: \emph{read-only} and \emph{write}.
-Each transaction has an invocation and a response, and is said to be active in the interval between them.
-We require that transactions be strictly serializable, meaning that each transaction appears to take effect at some point during its interval.
-In this paper, transactions have an \phaseone at the beginning of their execution, and an \phasethree at the end of their execution.

-\myparagraph{Delay.} Consider a transaction that executes user code that consists of $m$ user steps (instructions).
-We say the transaction has \emph{delay $d$} if it runs in $O(d + m)$ machine steps, and say that a transaction is \emph{delay free} if it has delay zero.
-The $O(d+m)$ bound has to be independent of the number of threads, number of versions, or the actions of any other concurrent threads.
-It is important to distinguish a user step from a machine step since in traditional multiversion systems a single user read might involve a very large number of machine reads when traversing a version list.